prplfoundation/data-elements/doc/AdminGuide.md

 ### v.
 Receivers

-The Receiver is installed on a server that will act as the data target for the remote WCCF AP's.
+The Receiver is installed on a server that will act as the data target for the operating WCCF AP transmitter(s).

-The Receiver is a Python module that consists of 2 files:
+The provided WCCF Receiver is a Python module that consists of 2 files:

  + bottle.py - A standalone opensource web server library (MIT license)
- + wccf_rx_rest.py - The main receiver code
+ + wccf_rx_rest.py - The main receiver code implementing a REST API to receive transmitted json files

-**Basic Receiver Server Requirements**
+**Receiver Server Requirements**

+There are no base requirements for a WCCF Receiver other than the capability to run Python 2.7 and to handle generated traffic.
+As configured by default, each WCCF-enabled AP will generate approximately 20-25K bytes of output once every five minutes.
+(The total byte-count received per AP per cycle is *unrelated* to the amount of broadband traffic handled locally by each AP.)

+A typical Receiver host profile may be:

   + 1 PU 2G RAM minimum (for larger installations, more may be required but for testing, this is sufficient)
-  + CentOS 7 or equivalent Linux Distro (CentOS 7 used for testing)
+  + CentOS 7 or equivalent Linux Distro (eg, Unbuntu - note: CentOS 7 used for testing)
   + Python 2.7

-One additional Python library, Paste, is required to run this version of the Receiver.
+One additional Python library, Paste, is required to run the current version of the Receiver.
 Paste provides well-established multithreading and asynchronous web access through an MIT-licensed Python library.
 Paste is required and can be installed using the following pip command (as root):

     $ pip install paste

+If pip is not installed, use this command:

+    $ yum install -y python-pip

 **Receiver Installation**